 Still, it is incredibly important for new vegans to make sure they supplement regularly, as abruptly cutting out your regular sources of these vitamins might lead to some unwanted health problems.

-One little pill for each nutrient daily will give you the best energy, mental focus, and mood of your life.
+An essential vegan multivitamin and other supplements. as required for each nutrient daily will give you the best energy, mental focus, and mood of your life.